 Has United Magic Studios created anything on the scale of Gun Metal Max before?

 This is the largest project I’ve directed to date.
-Even though we only spent 3 days at Copperdollar Studios, there was 18 months of
+Even though we only spent 3 days at Copperdollar Studios, there was 18 months of pre production alone just to get us to that point.
+There were few struggles during the shoot, as much as can be expected when working with a crew of nearly 20.
+However, it turned out to be an extremely productive shoot which the crew found enjoyable.

 Previous film I’ve directed have ranged from documentaries, dramas, thrillers and more recently a stop motion animated film for children.
 They have all bright about their own unique challenges as any film does, which has only helped towards becoming a better filmmaker.